meuniv/novaworld/source/requirement4.rst

 	    * Getting a web application up-and-running takes less time than in other frameworks.
 	    * However, a downside of Ruby is that is not scalable (that is: it has trouble handling large computing tasks even though it works great for smaller tasks)

-	 This tip is adapted from an article read on `stackify.com <https://stackify.com/popular-programming-languages-2018/?utm_source=codecademyblog>`__.
+	 This tip is adapted from an article posted on `stackify.com <https://stackify.com/popular-programming-languages-2018/?utm_source=codecademyblog>`__.
 Go to the website to learn more!

        .. figure:: _images/languages2019.png